ucam-department-of-psychiatry/camcops/docs/source/developer/specific_os_notes.rst

   ``$CAMCOPS_SOURCE_DIR/server`` directory.
 This installs all the Python dependencies for the CamCOPS server, which is overkill, but includes packages used by the :ref:`build_qt.py <build_qt>` script.

+- Install Homebrew; see the instructions at https://brew.sh/.

+- Run ``${CAMCOPS_SOURCE_DIR}/tablet_qt/tools/build_qt.py --build_all`` and
+  every time it stops and says there's an OS command missing, follow its suggestion.